 - Employment in the Department: Participation in the program does not warrant any employment opportunities.

-- Acceptance into the Graduate Program: Participation in this program does not guarantee acceptance into the graduate program in pediatric dentistry.
+- Acceptance into the Graduate Program: Participation in this program does not guarantee acceptance into the graduate degree program in pediatric dentistry.

 - HIPAA training: The US government requires compliance with the Health Insurance Portability and Accountability Act (HIPAA) of 1996 for anyone associated with delivery of care.
-Even though participants will not be allowed to provide care, they will still be required to complete the online College of Dentistry HIPAA training prior to start the program.
+Even though students will not be allowed to provide care, they will still be required to complete the online College of Dentistry HIPAA training prior to start the program.

 The Department of Pediatric Dentistry reserves the right to cancel the program for any individual without cause and restrict the number of individuals enrolled in the program.
 An applicant can cancel participation up until before notification of acceptance into the program.
 Once accepted into the program, fees are non-refundable.